Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville Obscurcie/Arc H - L'Ame Perdue.md

 ***Matrons of Malevolence.*** The excerpted chapter on night hags in Mordenkainen's book, *Ethereal Entities: Denizens of the Unseen Plane* has been written to inform the players that (1) night hags are vulnerable to silver and resistant to magic and nonmagical weapon damage, (2) night hags are particularly cunning, yet arrogant creatures, (3) night hags are willing to make bargains and can be trusted to uphold their end of a deal, (4) night hags can instantly and easily escape into the Ethereal Plane through the use of their heartstones, (5) night hags can cast *dispel magic* once per day when in a coven, and (6) a night hag coven's contract contains their true names, and they therefore guard it carefully.

-***Victor's Plan.*** Victor has been given the *sending* spell in place of the *remove curse* spell in order to preserve the dramatic tension of the curse of lycanthropy (and thereby encourage afflicted players to seek out wolfsbane in Krezk in order to secure Van Richten's calming elixir, as described in [[Arc E - The Missing Vistana]]).
+***Victor's Plan.*** Victor has been given the *sending* spell in place of the *remove curse* spell in order to preserve the dramatic tension of the curse of lycanthropy (and thereby encourage afflicted players to seek out wolfsbane in Krezk in order to secure Van Richten's calming elixir, as described in [[Arc E - La Vistana Disparue]]).

 This guide intentionally has Victor give the players a choice between killing and bargaining with the hags.
 The binding circle has been added to provide the players with the means of killing the coven (rather than allowing them to escape into the Ethereal Plane once threatened).